leonstel/leonstel.github.io/blogs/scrape_the_web1.md

         contestant1 = match_row['contestant1']
         contestant2 = match_row['contestant2']

-        # get the player ids from the player_id_cache and use them for saving the match to databse
+        # get the player ids from the player_id_cache and use them for saving the match to database
         # the match needs the player ids for its relation with the players table

         if contestant1 in globals.player_id_cache and contestant2 in globals.player_id_cache: